- It’s Matchday 4 in the UEFA Champions League

 Odds taken on October 30, 2019

-In Matchday 4, in the reverse fixture, they will need to show these same qualities.
+In Matchday 4, in the reverse fixture, they will look to do a similarly ruthless job.

 The Greek champions made a bright start to the group with a fine comeback in their Matchday 1 home tie with Tottenham.
 Despite the Londoners taking a 2-0 lead, they fought back well and pulled level before the hour mark, ending the game in the ascendency and disappointed to not have won it.